 The application site is elevated above the village of Rhandirmwyn and has an existing green 15 metre tower telecommunications mast with a backdrop of a coniferous woodland, which are planned to be retained for at least a further 30 years.
 The application site is within the Tywi Valley Special Landscape area and therefore policy EQ6 of the LDP is relevant.
 The site is adjacent to an existing coniferous woodland, which assists in terms of screening the existing mast and the proposed extension to the mast, and views of the mast are able to be seen from a public perspective from a few sections of the C2163 road along the eastern side of the Tywi valley, public footpaths and from further afield across the valley from the C2157 road.
-From the elevated siting of the mast and the proposed development will not be as significant in the landscape and harmful to its quality.
+From the elevated siting of the mast and the wooded nature of the landscape around the application site, it is considered that the prominence of the proposed development will not be as significant in the landscape and harmful to its quality.